 Depending on the project, you may also find you learn other important skills such as how to work effectively in teams and how to take into consideration ethical issues associated with research.

 Overview of Learning Resources

-A range of information and resources will be available on myRMIT Blackboard.
-You will also need to seek out information eg texts, journals and resources relevant to your topic through the RMIT library and other sources, as well as in-country data sourced at workshops and site visits.
+This is a ‘learning-by-doing’ course.
+As such, there is no set textbook or required reading, however information and skills gained in previous courses will be called upon.
+A range of information and resources will be available on myRMIT Canvas.
+You will also need to seek out information e.g. texts, journals and resources relevant to your topic through the RMIT library and other sources as well as information and training sourced from your supervisor.